actyx-contrib/actyx-project-cli/README.md

 # Actyx-Project-CLI

 Create a new project within seconds and start something awesome!
-This tool gives you the opportunely to create a nodeJS or a React application with one command
+This tool gives you the opportunity to create a TypeScript Node.js or a React application with one command.

-### install
+## Install

-Install the Actyx-Project-CLI globally to have access to in wherever you are.
+Install the Actyx-Project-CLI globally to have access to wherever you are.

 ```bash
 npm install -g @actyx-contrib/actyx-project-cli
 ```

-### init Project
+## Init Project

-The installed `axp` tool will create you a monorepo with git, esLint, and TypeScript.
-In this project you can add your apps with the `axp add <appType>` command.
+The installed `axp` tool will create you a monorepo with git, ESLint, and TypeScript.
+In this project, you can add your apps with the `axp add <appType>` command.

 The init step is optional and can you directly create an app with `axp add <appType>`